jaguart/kompl/README.md

 # kompl

-A website navigation widget - guide your users through a curated compilation of pages on your site.
+A website navigation widget.
+Guide your users through a curated compilation of pages on your site.

 ![Kompilation in Action](doc/kompl-example-001.jpg)